trongvu/ATCommander/README.md

 4. Send test AT command below

 ## Update for ROOTED master device
-In case you have ROOTED master device, so this application can be run with any kind of slave device (Samung device, USB debugging is not required and it can works even slave device is locked).
+If you have ROOTED device acting as Master device, so there is no condition for slave device.
+This app can work even slave one is user device, without USB debugging option and locked device also.
+I committed the change to handle this case, [ee7af53] (https://github.com/trongvu/ATCommander/tree/ee7af5318cf8c2fe56b67cd5fce2eafc63eeffe2)
+This commit will need configuration_switch binary preloaded on your master device (ROOTED one).
 Refer to [libusb](https://github.com/trongvu/libusb) for more details.

 ## Test Command